- Gerard Carson

-His latest collection of poetry is Until Before After (2010), shortlisted for the 2011 Irish Times Poetry Now Award.
+His 2010 collection of poetry Until Before After was shortlisted for the 2011 Irish Times Poetry Now Award; and his 2015 collection From Elsewhere was shortlisted for the Forward Prize for Best Collection.

 Over the past three decades, Ciaran Carson has produced a diverse body of work encompassing poetry, prose, translations, a novel of sorts, and writings on literature and Irish traditional music.
 His oeuvre is bound inextricably both to his home city of Belfast, the history, topography, nomenclature and eccentricities of which have proved seemingly inexhaustible sources of material, and to Irish music, whose improvisatory qualities and facility for story telling influence much of his work.
 The poetry has become increasingly both allusive and elusive, characterised by the density of its references and by rambling journeys through and across time and space, occasioned by linguistic association and the tracking of connections and patterns between colours, forms and smells.